The Ringy Blog

 4. Organize Data with Tags and Logical Naming Conventions

 Your data should be organized the same way.
-Data tags and naming conventions that follow a logical hierarchy are important to organize data so that it’s easily searchable.
+Data tags and naming conventions that follow a logical hierarchy are important to organize data so that it's easily searchable.
 For example, you could organize customer data by industry, business segment, or relationship status (e.g., current subscriber, former subscriber, subscription tier).
 Data tags help give granular details to data for more context.
-For instance, you could give customers that fall within a yearly spend amount a specific tag.
+For instance, you could give customers who fall within a yearly spend amount a specific tag.

 Conclusion